 The assignment might take some time to take effect, depending on the value you specified for SQL Settings Refresh Delay on the Advanced Settings > Configuration > Service Options tab.
 Perform the following steps for the assignment to take effect immediately if needed.

 - Go to the Administration Console > Administration > Agents > Statistics tab and then click Refresh.

 - Right-click the agent and then select Refresh Workspace Agent(s) in the context menu.

 Name.
 The display name of the drive, as it appears in the virtual drive list.

 Target Path.
-The path to the virtual drive as it resolves in the user’s environment.
+Type the path to the virtual drive as it resolves in the user’s environment.

 Virtual Drive State.
 Toggles whether the virtual drive is enabled or disabled.
-When disabled, it will not be processed by the agent even if assigned to a user.
+When disabled, the agent does not process it even if it is assigned to a user.